koalalorenzo/blog/content/posts/202307-go-homekit-systemd-bridge/index.md

 Since the bridge does not have a code to scan, tap "_More options_" and then select it.
 In my case it is called "Raspberry Py". :face_palm: Then you must insert the PIN code as the value in the config file as `pairing_code` to add it.
-The rest of the steps is easy to follow.
+The rest of the steps are easy to follow.
 Here is a short video:

 {{< youtube VMLYLQUh-rk >}}